Labradoodles For Sale in Texas

 - Standard: 21" TO 24": The "Ideal" size for a standard female is 21 to 23 inches and for a male 22 to 24 inches.
 Weight range tends to be 50 to 65 pounds.

 LABRADOODLE COAT AND COLORS:

 The coat in the Australian Labradoodles is one of the things that make them so special.
 The low to non-shedding is a big plus and adds to the allergy-free factor.
-The following are the three kinds of coats you will find all Labradoodles have:
+All the Labradoodles we breed and offer for sale will have beautiful coats.
+The following are the three kinds of coats all Labradoodles have:

 Coat types are also still very sporadic with many dogs showing a combination of multiple types.
 Both the Fleece and the Wool coat should naturally grow in "staples" and be of a soft texture.
 Both the "Ideal" Fleece and Wool coats spin successfully.
 As the genetic values stabilize, we hope the "Ideal" coats are as follows:

 - FLEECE: This is the coat that most people look for when looking for their own Australian Labradoodle.
 The texture is silky & light, much like an angora wool sweater.
 It comes in many styles, straight open fleece, wavy fleece, to spiral fleece.
 This coat is easy to maintain, but must be brushed in order to remain mat-free.
 There should be no body odor with this coat and very little to NO shedding.
 It is not uncommon to find the occasional “dust bunny” of hair, this coat is often acceptable for those with allergies.